ivoleitao/shadertoy_client/README.md

 ## Introduction

-This package implements the client API's defined in the [shadertoy_api](https://pub.dev/packages/shadertoy_api) package providing access to the [Shadertoy](https://www.shadertoy.com) REST and Site APIs.
+This package implements the client APIs defined in the [shadertoy_api](https://pub.dev/packages/shadertoy_api) package providing access to the [Shadertoy](https://www.shadertoy.com) REST and Site APIs.

 ## Capabilities